Crazz-Zaac/informative-missingness/README.md

 ---

-#### Running the pipeline locally
+### Running the pipeline locally
 - Every time a *new package* is added or a change is made to the project, it is necessary to re-build the image.
-This will create a `model-training` container with including all the packages.
+This will create a `model-training` container including all the packages.
 1. Using docker
 ```bash
 docker compose build --no-cache             # builds the image